meirwah/awesome-incident-response/README.md

 * [Lorg](https://github.com/jensvoid/lorg) - a tool for advanced HTTPD logfile security analysis and forensics

-### Other Lists / Other Awesome Lists

-* [List of various Security APIs](https://github.com/deralexxx/security-apis) - A collective list of public JSON APIs for use in security.

 ### Memory Analysis Tools

 * [Evolve](https://github.com/JamesHabben/evolve) - Web interface for the Volatility Memory Forensics Framework